 Read more about the SAIS Early Learning Village here.

-Established in 2009, SAIS is a relatively new kid on the block.
-However, it has quickly earned itself a reputation for high standards and innovative learning.
-SAIS is part of the international Cognita group of schools, which has headquarters in the UK and educates 40,000 pupils in 70 schools worldwide.
+SAIS has earned itself a reputation for high standards and innovative learning.
+SAIS is part of the international Cognita group of schools, which has headquarters in the UK and educates 40,000 pupils in schools worldwide.

 Students’ progress is tracked by US-led Measures of Academic Progress (MAP) assessments twice a year in maths and reading; Grades 3 and above are also assessed in science.
 Class sizes are capped at 24 students, which is smaller than some other top-tier international schools in Singapore.